 In India, campaigning has ceased in the Chikmagalur constituency in the state of Karnataka after violence halted preparations for a by-election.

-In India, campaigning has ceased in the Chikmagalur constituency in the state of Karnataka after violence halted preparations for a by-election.
+Background: In India, campaigning has ceased in the Chikmagalur constituency in the state of Karnataka after violence halted preparations for a by-election.
 Voting was due to start on Sunday (5 November).

 SYNOPSIS: On Wednesday (1 November) the former Prime Minister Mrs. Indira Gandhi, arrived at Chikmagalur to begin her campaign.
 At the age of 60 she is attempting a Parliamentary comeback after her crushing defeat in National general elections by Prime Minister Morarji Desai's Janata Party.
 If she is elected, she will become leader of the National Opposition.
 The Janata Party came to power 20 months ago after Mrs. Gandhi and the then ruling Congress Party relaxed their imposition of martial law and allowed free democratic elections.